Using a PVC Drip Irrigation System in Raised Beds is really pretty easy and it works really well for watering small raised bed gardens.

 My PVC Drip irrigation system in raised beds is set up with a mainline.
 Each bed has a riser to the bed that has its own ball valve.
 This allows me to water all 3 beds at the same time with different amounts of water pressure.
-This year, for example, I have 1 bed with just one line watering cucumbers, the second bed with 2 rows of potatoes and a third bed with 3 rows of beets.
+This year, for example, I have 1 bed with just one line watering cucumbers, a second bed with 2 rows of potatoes, and a third bed with 3 rows of beets.
 Each of these beds requires a different amount of water pressure to run the system correctly.
 So each bed having its own ball valve allows that to happen.
 It will also allow me to use the system on individual beds when the other beds don’t need water.

 Because of the ball valves, everything “upstream” of the valves must be glued so it can hold full pressure.
 Everything past the valves can still be unglued like any traditional PVC drip system.